Weapon X: Third installment

 Washout had his powers enhanced, though at a heavy cost.
 Each usage of his powers endangered his life and eventually, he dies trying to kill Colcord.
 Mesmero joins willingly, while Reaper and Wildside (former members of the Mutant Liberation Front) became agents of the program in exchange for their lives.
 The psychic mutant Jack-in-the-Box joins after his legs and arms were amputated.
 He becomes a living polygraph.

 Unbeknownst to all except Sabretooth, Mister Sinister was disguised as the head scientist at the Neverland facility, Doctor Robert Windsor.
 As Windsor, Mister Sinister supposedly helped some mutants escape from Neverland, but he was only taking them to his own secret labs.

 After some time, Brent Jackson (the only human officially on the team) took over as Director, during a mutiny by the team in conjunction with an attack by mutants from the Underground.
 Cable led this group, in a mission to destroy Weapon X and expose its existence and its human rights violations.
 Washout and Garrison Kane died in the event, while Sabretooth was washed away into the sewers after a battle with Marrow.
 Marrow used the battle to escape from Weapon X, eventually taking over the Mutant Underground, now reformed as the third incarnation of Gene Nation.

 Colcord fled Weapon X with the always loyal Jeffries and Aurora as well.
 Director Brent Jackson's team consisted of Wildchild, Sauron, Agent Zero, Mesmero, Jack-in-the-Box, and newly recruited Chamber, whose face was restored by the program's scientists.
 Chamber was originally a double agent working for the X-Men, but was subsequently brainwashed into Jackson's service.
 Mister Sinister, under the alias of Dr. Windsor, remains at Weapon X. At some point, Jackson's team fought with Colcord's Boxbots.
 Colcord regains control of Weapon X.

 Following M-Day, both Chamber and Mesmero are rendered powerless.
 Neverland is shut down and the prisoners, either powered or depowered, are executed by hosts of Boxbots.
 Records of the massive executions are discovered by Beast in the Endangered Species storyline, which also hints that some of the bodies of the prisoners executed prior to M-Day were sent to Ord and used in the research to develop the cure for mutation.

-In the aftermath of the Avengers vs. X-Men storyline, Cyclops and his team of Uncanny X-Men have taken up residency in the Weapon X facility, which they have rebuilt into a school named the New Charles Xavier's School for the new mutants that began appearing.